-Your invoicing window is fairly flexible with construction, since projects will typically last for a considerable amount of time.
+Your invoicing window is fairly flexible with construction, since projects typically last a considerable amount of time.
 From the initial meeting, the project will have to be evaluated, laid out and scheduled.
-Often, projects need to be completed in phases, with lengths of time in between those phases.
+Often, projects need to be completed in phases, with lengths of time in between.

-One option is to match your invoicing with project phases—this ensures you’re getting paid consistently as the job unfolds and more material is needed.
+One option is to match your invoicing with the project phases—this ensures you’re getting paid consistently as the job unfolds and more materials is needed.
 For instance, if you’re renovating multiple rooms in a home and doing one room at a time, you may bill for the materials and work as each room is completed.
-Similarly, if it’s a larger project -- such as building an addition to a home, you may divide payments up into monthly installments over the specified duration of the project.
+Similarly, if it’s a larger project, such as building an addition to a home, you may divide payments up into monthly installments over the specified duration of the project.
 This option may be ideal all-around as customers often prefer to pay in installments.